eternal-bug/Sequencing-and-assembly/analysis/busco.md

 # path to augustus etraining
 path = ~/stq/Applications/augustus-3.3.1/bin

 # path to augustus perl scripts, redeclare it for each new script
 [gff2gbSmallDNA.pl]
 path = ~/stq/Applications/augustus-3.3.1/scripts
 [new_species.pl]
 path = ~/stq/Applications/augustus-3.3.1/scripts
 [optimize_augustus.pl]
+path = ~/stq/Applications/augustus-3.3.1/scripts

+[hmmsearch]
+# path to HMMsearch executable
+path = ~/stq/Applications/hmmer-3.2.1/src

+[Rscript]
+# path to Rscript, if you wish to use the plot tool
+path = /usr/bin/
 ```

 # 运行BUSCO